anuragbhatt408/motion_dector/README.md

-# motion_dector
+# motion_detector
-This is a python based motion dector using (Opencv module)
+This is a python based motion detector using (Opencv module)

 # Library Used ->